 Wish to enhance their current holistic practice or develop skills for working within the caring professions

-Full professional training is in 2 parts.
-This 5 module classroom-based course is Part 1.
-Successful completion of this course and the Assessment means that you are classed as a Trainee Kinesiologist.
-The certificate you receive, along with membership of the Creative Kinesiology Association, allows you to work with the general public under the guidance of a mentor, and receive payment for your sessions.
+Successful completion of this course and the Practical Assessment means that you are classed as a Trainee Kinesiologist.
+The certificate you receive, allows you to work with the general public under the guidance of a mentor, and receive payment for your sessions.

-You have the following 3 years within which to complete Part 2 of the professional training.
-This includes completing 4 short courses called Core Subjects in: Body-Oriented Interpersonal Skills, Nutrition, Anatomy & Physiology, and Practice Management, give 200 clinical practice sessions, as well as receive mentoring and personal sessions.
-You will then have fulfilled the requirements to gain fully professional Creative Kinesiology Registered Practitioner (CKRP) status and be awarded a professional Way of the Tracker certificate in Creative Kinesiology.
+You have the following 3 years within which to complete the rest of the requirements of the professional training.
+This includes completing 4 short courses called Core Subjects in: Body-Oriented Interpersonal Skills, Nutrition, Anatomy & Physiology, and Practice Management, give 200 professional sessions, as well as receive mentoring and personal sessions.
+You will then have fulfilled the requirements to gain fully professional status.

 Personal Sessions during the course are a requirement- student sessions with me are charged at a reduced rate of £45.
 Other practitioners may charge more.
 12-14 sessions minimum requirement.
 Please note some students may need extra sessions in order to be ready for Assessment.
 This is advised on an individual basis according to your personal need.

 Acupuncture Chart £10 approx

 Personal sessions are a requirement of this course, including one special series of 6 sessions taken weekly or fortnightly shortly after the training.
 You will also need to complete 40 case studies, a creative project, a book review, a questionnaire and do background reading and home research around the subject.

 In order to gain the certificate as a Trainee Kinesiologist, you will need to do a practical assessment which is a separate weekend and is paid for separately.
 This Assessment is viewed within the School of Creative Kinesiology as a rite of passage, marking the important stage of beginning to work with the general public, rather than a test or exam.